Qualcomm takeover battle intervention shows U.S. security panel's expanding reach

 “The rules say that one party alone could approach CFIUS and for a review,” said McDermott Will & Emery LLP regulatory lawyer David Levine.

 Such circumstances are few and far between.
-Miner Rio Tinto Plc asked CFIUS for a review in 2008 after facing a hostile $150 billion bid by BHP Billiton Ltd, according to a source familiar with the matter.
+Miner Rio Tinto Plc (RIO.L) asked CFIUS for a review in 2008 after facing a hostile $150 billion bid by BHP Billiton Ltd (BHP.AX), according to a source familiar with the matter.
 CFIUS allowed the bid, but BHP subsequently walked away from the deal in the aftermath of the financial crisis.